-Common stock offered:

-By us 1,050,571 shares

-By the selling stockholders 6,016,429 shares

-Common stock outstanding after the offering 18,364,944 shares

-Use of proceeds We estimate that the net proceeds to us from this offering without exercise of the overallotment option will be approximately \$18.5 million.
-We intend to use the net proceeds from this offering to prepay outstanding balances under our Term Loan under our Senior Credit Facility.
-We will not receive any of the proceeds from the sale of shares of common stock by the selling stockholders.
-See "Use of Proceeds."
+Common stock offered: By us 6,273,000 shares By the selling stockholders 2,015,000 shares Common stock outstanding after the offering 15,458,833 shares Use of proceeds We estimate that our net proceeds from this offering without exercise of the overallotment option will be approximately \$85.7 million.
+We intend to use these net proceeds, together with the net proceeds of approximately \$38.3 million from an increase in our term loan under our amended and restated senior credit facility, for: repayment of certain indebtedness, including: all of our \$38.6 million in aggregate principal amount 13% Senior Subordinated Discount Debentures due 2009 plus redemption premium; all of our outstanding indebtedness, plus prepayment fee, under our \$45.0 million Second Lien Term Loan; and redemption of all of our Class C preferred stock, including any accrued and unpaid dividends, for \$30.5 million, and repurchase of 50% of our Class D preferred stock for \$4.0 million.
+Any excess proceeds will be used to reduce outstanding indebtedness or for general corporate purposes.
+We will not receive any proceeds from the sale of the shares by the selling stockholders, including the exercise of options and warrants by them pursuant to a net share settlement.
+See "Use of Proceeds," "Pre-Offering Transactions" and "Related Party Transactions."
 Risk factors See "Risk Factors" and other information included in this prospectus for a discussion of factors you should carefully consider before deciding to invest in shares of the common stock.

-Nasdag National Market symbol "ROLL"
+Nasdaq National Market symbol "ROLL"

-The number of shares of our common stock that will be outstanding after this offering as shown above is based on 16,935,356 shares outstanding on February 25, 2006, adjusted to give effect to the exercise of options and warrants for cash by certain selling stockholders and this offering, and excludes:
+The number of shares of our common stock that will be outstanding after this offering as shown above is based on the number of shares outstanding after giving effect to the Pre-Offering Transactions, the exercise of options and warrants by certain selling stockholders pursuant to a net share settlement and this offering, and excludes:

-- 1,986,244 shares of our common stock issuable upon the exercise of stock options under our stock option plans and warrants to purchase common stock that will be outstanding and unexercised after the consummation of this offering, at a weighted average exercise price of \$7.85 per share; and - 443,168 additional shares of our common stock reserved for future grants under our 2005 Long-Term Incentive Plan.
+• 3,071,653 shares of our common stock issuable upon the exercise of stock options under our stock option plans and warrants to purchase common stock that will be outstanding and unexercised after the consummation of this offering, at a weighted average exercise price of \$5.42 per share; and

+• 455,668 additional shares of our common stock reserved for future grants under our 2005 Long-Term Incentive Plan.